Canon 1300D vs Sony A7 III

 Review summary: Canon 1300D vs Sony A7 III

 So what is the bottom line?
 Which of the two cameras – the Canon 1300D or the Sony A7 III – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 1300D: